 We are very excited to hear that Congress is committed to the reauthorization the Higher Education Act (HEA).
 The Higher Education Act is an important piece of legislation that can transform millions of Americans lives for the better.
-The Veterans Education Project (VEP) and the Enlisted Association of the National Guard (EANGUS) have been engaging on multiple issues that specifically impact Student Veterans, and will be addressing them in HEA.
+We’ve been engaging on multiple issues that specifically impact Student Veterans, and will be addressing them in HEA.

 One of the ideas that we enthusiastically support is the idea of institutional “risk-sharing.”
 We believe by ensuring colleges have financial “skin in the game,” and holding schools accountable to outcomes that are comparable with their peers, we can offer fair and equitable accountability to all schools regardless of prestige, funding, or mission, and without jeopardizing accessibility for students.